idenfy/Documentation/pages/ANDROID-SDK.md

 Our SDK versioning conforms to [Semantic Versioning 2.0.0](https://semver.org/).

 The structure of our changes follow practices from [keep a changelog](https://keepachangelog.com/en/1.0.0/).
+## [5.3.0] - 2021-06-06
+### Added:
+* New alerts in the identification results view.
+They prompt the user to re-check the selected document type and navigate to the beginning of a verification flow.
+Visual changes [here](https://github.com/idenfy/Documentation/blob/master/resources/sdk/ios/changes/Android_SDK_5.3.0_IOS_SDK_6.5.0_IdentificationResultsScreen.png).
+* Updated 3D liveness SDK.
+The SDK has a different flow and better user guidances.
+The user sees an error screen immediately, if he fails 3D liveness check.
+* PDF file upload option for the custom identification steps.
+### Changed:
+* Translation fixes for Polish language.

 ## [5.2.0] - 2021-05-18
 ### Added: